JohnTerragnoli/ECE281_Lab5/README.md

 [ALU_Lab4](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab4/master/ALU_shell.vhd)

-The files that were given initially were supposed to run the following program when PRISM_Simulation file was run.
+All of the above files were then added to a project together in ISE Project Editor.
+Once this was done, the Lab5_testbench file was simulated using the Lab5_waveform.wcfg file.
+This was supposed to run the following program, shown below:

 ![alt text](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab5/master/InitialProgramPic.PNG "Initial Program Description")